willkg/douglas/docs/dev_writing_plugins.rst

    That should be it!

-   Note: This plugin doesn't work particularly well with static rendering.
+   Note: This plugin doesn't work particularly well with compiling.
-   The problem is that it relies on the querystring to figure out which page to show and when you're static rendering, only the first page is rendered.
+   The problem is that it relies on the querystring to figure out which page to show and when you're compiling, only the first page is rendered.
 This will require a lot of thought to fix.
 If you are someone who is passionate about fixing this issue, let me know.